Sony

 Gran Turismo key stats

-This section is going to take a look at some of the general facts and interesting information regarding the Gran Turismo series, from sales and revenue statistics to relevant news and extra info relevant to the game.
+This section is going to take a look at some of the general facts and interesting information regarding the Gran Turismo sales and revenue statistics to relevant news and extra info relevant to the game.
 Since this is a massively popular series and is one of the oldest racing simulators in gaming, there is a lot of ground to cover, so let’s get into it!

 (Source: Traxion, VG Sales, IGN, Engadget)